nicolai5965/Ai_Financial_Assistant/frontend/FRONTEND_DOCS.md

         - Adjusts main content area when sidebar is open
         - Includes global styling for text and links to ensure readability on dark background
       - **Integration**: Automatically used in `_app.js` to wrap all pages
+      - **Code Organization**:
+        - Follows DRY principle with extracted constants for styling (SHADOW_BLACK, LIGHT_TEXT_COLOR, etc.)
+        - Well-structured component with JSDoc documentation for props
+        - Uses React's useEffect for proper lifecycle logging
+        - Organized CSS with clear comments for each styling section
     - `Sidebar.js`:
       - **Purpose**: Provides a toggleable navigation sidebar
       - **Features**: